HSM/PKCS#11 Support

 --allow-cn client

-The --pkcs11-module, --pkcs11-token-label and --pkcs11-pin flags can be used to select the private key to be used from the PKCS#11 module.
-It’s also possible to use environment variables to set PKCS#11 options instead of flags (via PKCS11_MODULE, PKCS11_TOKEN_LABEL and PKCS11_PIN), useful if you don’t want to show the PIN on the command line.
+The --pkcs11-module, --pkcs11-token-label, and --pkcs11-pin flags select the private key from the PKCS#11 module.
+You can also set these via environment variables (PKCS11_MODULE, PKCS11_TOKEN_LABEL, PKCS11_PIN) to keep the PIN off the command line.

-Note that --cert needs to point to the certificate chain that corresponds to the private key in the PKCS#11 module, with the leaf certificate being the first certificate in the chain (see Certificate Formats).
-Ghostunnel currently cannot read the certificate chain directly from the module.
+Note: --cert must point to the certificate chain matching the private key in the PKCS#11 module, with the leaf certificate first (see Certificate Formats).
+Ghostunnel cannot read the certificate chain from the module directly.

 Using a YubiKey